 Film and Television in the Classroom

 Participate in a "Screening America" program and discuss the ways in which movies and television can be used in your classroom to teach English, English as a Second Language, Art, and Social Studies.
+Available by appointment for groups of 10-30 teachers.
+Free for NYC Public School teachers.
+All others contact the education department for rates.

 Presidential Campaigns, Television, and the Internet

 In this workshop for teachers of Social Studies and English Language Arts, Museum educators work with you to explore the Museum’s online exhibition The Living Room Candidate.
 Learn about the history of presidential campaign commercials and discuss ways of integrating the site’s resources into your curriculum.
+Available by appointment for groups of 10-30 teachers.
+Free for NYC Public School teachers.
+All others contact the education department for rates.

 Video Games and Learning

 Discover ways in which video games can be integrated into your curriculum through hands-on demonstrations of video game technology and your own participation in a Video Game Programming Workshop.
 This session is designed for teachers of Social Studies, Science, Math, and Art.
+Available by appointment for groups of 10-30 teachers.
+Free for NYC Public School teachers.
+All others contact the education department for rates.

 The Living Room Candidate: Presidential Campaign Commercials, 1952-2012